To main heading

 Then there are the slickly produced, big-budget propaganda videos, mostly with right-wing think tank backing, that are heavy on agenda yet almost devoid of facts.
 These are fairly blatant attempts to subvert our thinking into accepting beliefs that actually work against our wellbeing.
 What they present can sort of sound reasonable, but only if any deeper thinking about them is avoided.
 These are to be avoided because they are often just filled with lies or misinformation purely to reduce resistance to their backers' exploitation of society, its institutions and people.

 In the knowledge realm, a video's worth seems to be in inverse proportion to the amount of money spent producing it.
 As people become popular on YouTube, they become the target for companies and organisations that have products, services or ideologies to peddle.
 Once they have taken the money, their production values often improve substantially, but they start avoiding certain topics or any criticism of their sponsors, making their videos far less useful as sources of factual information and more like infotainment.
+Some even use content provided by their sponsors.

 YouTube has become the platform of choice for visual presentations, but we must use discrimination in what we take to heart, as there are many who are not wanting the best for us, despite what they say.
-Fortunately, there are many presenters that can enrich our lives with thought-stimulating presentations, and they can make the sifting through the video trolls worth it.
+Fortunately, there are many presenters who can enrich our lives with thought-stimulating presentations, and they can make the sifting through the video trolls worth it.

-Why YouTube?β–³
+Why YouTube?△

 Why would people want to plant their face in front of others in the vain hope of being successful?